Thy-GoD/Thy_GoD_Docker/README.md

 ## How to use:

-I've made it quite easy, simply run the tools.sh file, **(preferably as root to avoid any conflicts)**.
+I've made it quite easy, simply run the tools.sh file, **(as root if any conflicts occur somehow.)**.

 This obviously requires docker installed.